-Clarification 1: A twist performed with an additional turn by the bases performed in the same skill set, is not allowed if the resulting cumulative rotation of the top person exceeds a 1⁄2 rotation.
+Clarification 1: A twist performed with an additional turn by the bases performed in the same skill set, is not allowed if the resulting cumulative rotation of the top person exceeds a % rotation.
+The safety judge will use the allowed if the resulting cumulative rotation of the top person exceeds a 1⁄2 rotation.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
 Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.